docker/docs/engine/swarm/services.md

 > Missing or null labels
 >
-> Nodes which are missing the label used to spread will still receive
+> Nodes which are missing the label used to spread still receive
 > task assignments.
-As a group, these nodes will receive tasks in equal
+As a group, these nodes receive tasks in equal
 > proportion to any of the other groups identified by a specific label
 > value.
 In a sense, a missing label is the same as having the label with
 > a null value attached to it.
 If the service should **only** run on
 > nodes with the label being used for the the spread preference, the